SS Luray Victory

-The SS Luray Victory was the seventeenth Victory ship, a new 10,500 ton class ship built during World War II.
+SS Luray Victory was the seventeenth Victory ship, a new 10,500 ton class ship built during World War II.
 The California Shipbuilding Company built the ship under the Emergency Shipbuilding program.
 She was launched on May 11, 1944, and completed on June 26, 1944.
 The ship’s United States Maritime Commission designation was VC2-S-AP3, hull number 17 (V-17).
-The SS Luray Victory served in the Pacific Ocean during World War II and was operated by the Black Diamond Steamship Company.
+Luray Victory served in the Pacific Ocean during World War II and was operated by the Black Diamond Steamship Company.

 Design

-Victory ships were designed to replace the outdated Liberty Ships.
+Victory ships were designed to replace the outdated Liberty ships.
 They would last longer and be able to serve the US Navy after World War II.
 The Victory ships differed from Liberty ships in that they were longer, wider, taller and faster.
 Victory ships had a thin stack set closer to the superstructure and had a long raised forecastle.

 Christening

-The SS Luray Victory was named after the city of Luray, Virginia, one of the 218 Victory ships named after an American city.
+Luray Victory was named after the city of Luray, Virginia, one of the 218 Victory ships named after an American city.
 She was launched at the yards of the California Shipbuilding Corporation in Wilmington, Los Angeles on May 11, 1944.
 The ship was the seventeenth in a long line of Victory ships, many of which were built at the California Shipbuilding Corporation ("Calship") yard.
 Her engines were built by the Joshua Hendy iron works in California.

 World War II

-During World War II, the SS Luray Victory operated in the Pacific Ocean bringing supplies to the US and the Allies.
-On November 30, 1944, the SS Luray Victory reached New Guinea.
+During World War II, Luray Victory operated in the Pacific Ocean bringing supplies to the US and the Allies.
+On November 30, 1944, Luray Victory reached New Guinea.
 The ship was part of convoy GB 720 which carried supplies to forces fighting in the Battle of Leyte and the Battle of Okinawa.
-From June 26, 1945 to August 15, 1945, she prepared for Operation Downfall, the invasion of the Japanese home islands with exercises at Leyte.
+From June 26 to August 15, 1945, she prepared for Operation Downfall, the invasion of the Japanese home islands with exercises at Leyte.
 When Japan surrendered on 15 August 1945, the exercises were cancelled.